Amorpha fruiticosa

 In the home landscape it can be grown in full sun to part shade with average to moist soils.

-Wildlife Uses
+Wildlife Use

-The flowers attract many pollinators.
+The flowers attract many pollinators including bees and butterflies.

 Propagation